pavelkraleu/e2b_hack/research/research_josefa_salaquardová.md

 ## Research Summary
 - **Exact Person Found**: Yes
-  - **Exact Person Found Rating (1/10)**: 10
+  - **Exact Person Found Rating (1/10)**: 9
-  - **Reason for Exact Person Found**: The summary provides comprehensive details that match exactly with the information about Josefa Salaquardová, such as her birth and death dates, the specific property Seč 746461, č.
-1098/2, and family connections.
-These unique identifiers ensure that she is the person in question.
+  - **Reason for Exact Person Found**: The unique name Josefa Salaquardová is tied to the location Seč, and the property number matches Seč 746461, č.
+1098/2.
+Additionally, the years of birth and death, along with familial connections such as sharing a grave with individuals named Stanislav Salaquarda, support the evidence that she was associated with this property.
+The source from Billion Graves further corroborates the identity based on the burial record.
+Hence, the evidence strongly aligns with this being the person in question.
 - **Years of Life**: 1899-1974
-- **Family Members**: Stanislav Salaquarda (1895–1967), Stanislav Salaquarda (1923–1985), Possible relative: Dora Salaquardová
+- **Family Members**: Stanislav Salaquarda (1895-1967), Stanislav Salaquarda (1923-1985)
-- **Fate**: Josefa Salaquardová died in 1974 and is buried at the cemetery hřbitov Šternberk in the Olomouc District, Czech Republic.
-Her estate is currently under investigation due to unclear ownership.
+- **Fate**: Josefa Salaquardová passed away on February 19, 1974, and is buried at the hřbitov Šternberk in the Olomouc District, Czech Republic.

 ## Important Images
 ![Historical Image](https://af.billiongraves.com/grave/Josefa-Salaquardov%C3%A1/14183524)